A String of Successful Undertakings

 .

-Next, the control switch on the forward vacuflush unit is replaced and a leak in the vacuum system itself is found and fixed.
-Done!
+the forward vacuflush unit is replaced and a leak in the vacuum system

 A few years ago, we installed an AIS System, a relatively new technology that works with GPS to display the position of nearby ships.
 The First Mate loves it, especially on watch at night when it can be difficult to determine the course and speed of other ship traffic.
 For several reasons, we need to install another antenna that is dedicated solely for the AIS.
 Attaching the new antenna on the radar mast will not be hard, but The Captain was not looking forward to tearing apart the inside walls of the boat to run the connecting cable between the new antenna and the navigation station.
 To The Captain’s surprise, an abandoned cable is found that runs all the way from the Nav Station down behind the starboard aft cabin walls and into the aft lazarette.
 No tearing apart of anything needed!
 He also discovers an abandoned electric cord that he figures once powered outside speakers inside the radar mast.
 What a great find that is and oh, the hours saved!
 AIS antenna is mounted and connected.
 It pinpoints boats 20 miles away.
 That’s plenty of warning to avoid a mid-sea collision.